tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 # 3. This leaves us with no idea of who actually won

 Well at least based on the photo finish alone that is.
-But all the other photos strongly suggest Caleb Ewan crossed the line first so I'd suggest he is actually the correct winner.
-Sorry Gerben!
+But the other photos suggest Caleb Ewan may have crossed the line first.
+Seems like if the technology can't seperate them, it should be considered a tie.
+And we all know what a tie means (or is this a long lost UCI rule too), a 1 v 1 race over 1000m to seperate the winners.

 # 4. The UCI should pick up its act, enforce it's standards and actually improve its finish line specs to ensure fair finishes in the future.